Email: [email protected]

 - Candles are $10.

-Christ the King Parish will be adding a 5:15pm Mass the first Sunday of each month throughout the school year, beginning Sunday, October 3.
+Christ the King Parish added a 5:15pm Mass the first Sunday of each month throughout the school year.
 All are welcome to attend.

 News and Events: